openapi4j/openapi4j/openapi-operation-validator/README.md

 This module is on top of both OpenAPI parser and Schema Object validator and intensively uses it.

-The Operation validators are lazily created and cached for re-use.
+The Operation validators are lazily created and cached for re-use by `RequestValidator` object.

-/!\ Manipulating the OpenAPI models is discouraged in conjunction with this module. /!\
+⚠ Manipulating the OpenAPI models is discouraged in conjunction with this module. ⚠

 ## Installation